HackWatch

 Active threat.
 The incident should still be treated as active until confirmed mitigation or patch adoption is verified.

 A severe security flaw in Hangzhou Xiongmai Technology’s XM530 IP cameras, tracked as CVE-2025-65856, allows attackers to bypass authentication and gain remote access.
 This vulnerability poses significant risks to commercial and private networks by exposing video feeds and network infrastructure to unauthorized control.
-This article consolidates multiple verified reports to provide a comprehensive analysis of the threat, affected users, mitigation steps, and the latest 2026 developments.

 What happened